imsrgadich/indoor_position_fingerprint/README.md

-# indoor_position_fingerprint
+# Indoor Positioning

-A simple fingerprinting-based localization project:
+### A simple fingerprinting-based localization project:

 - Setting up the beacons in a corridor of size 30m x 2.35m.
 - Creating the reference map by getting the RSS at predefined locations.
 Here, we took 20 measurements.